-- All switches in the same ring must have the same domain number. - ➤ Each ring can only have one master station and multiple slave stations. - Only two ports can be configured on each switch for a ring. - For two connected rings, backup ports can be configured only in one ring. - Multiple backup ports can be configured in one ring. - ➤ On a switch, only one backup port can be configured for one ring. - DT-Ring-Port and DT-Ring-VLAN cannot be configured on one switch at the same time.
+- All switches in the same ring must have the same domain number. - Each ring can only have one master and multiple slaves. - Only two ports can be configured on each switch for a ring. - For two connected rings, backup ports can be configured only in one ring. - Multiple backup ports can be configured in one ring. - On a switch, only one backup port can be configured for one ring. - > DT-Ring-Port and DT-Ring-VLAN cannot be configured on one switch at the same time.